avibrazil/iOSbackup/README.md

 `name` is the original semi-complete path of file name in the device.

 `domain` is the file group this file is member, see bellow list of domains.

+`file` is binary plist content with some file metadata.

 Or put it directly into a Pandas DataFrame for easier manipulation and searching:
 ```python